kif/SE_training/2_Distribution/index.rst

 There are 2 kind of packages to be distinguished:

 * Operating system packages: RPM, DEB, ...
-* Python specific packages: Wheels (obsoletes eggs)
+* Python specific packages: Wheels (it obsoletes eggs)

 Advantages of packaging tools: